oktadev/okta-blog/_source/_posts/2024-01-24-spring-boot-authorization.md

   --offline-access=false
 ```

 The scopes `create:items`, `update:items`, `delete:items` will be required ahead in the tutorial.

-Add the `okta-spring-boot-starter` dependency:
+Next, add the `okta-spring-boot-starter` dependency:

 ```groovy
 // build.gradle